Dentosal/linux-job-runner/Design.md

 ### Start

 Starts a new job by spawning a process from given executable path and arguments.
-Returns a unique job id, that is used to specify the target job for other endpoints.
+Returns a unique job id (UUID v4), that is used to specify the target job for other endpoints.
 If the executable is not found or cannot be executed, immediately returns an error.

 No security checks are applied to the program and arguments.
 If the client wishes to remove some files or start a fork bomb, it's allowed to do so.